The banking industry is under incredible pressure.

 The banking industry is the centre of the consumer universe.
 It empowers and enables every aspect of our life.

 From picking up milk on the way home, to buying our first house or saving for retirement.
 Banks have a pivotal and privileged role in society, but it is facing global political and economic challenges in almost every form.

 The banking industry is at the centre of society and on the cusp of every substantial change which could impact our world.

 Technology is changing consumer expectations and our core banking infrastructure, our populations are rapidly aging and we need to find a way to enable them to bank as easily as they do today and in our globally connected world money needs to flow more easily than ever before, no matter where it is going to or coming from (and often it is emerging economies that are innovation).

-The next generation of bank will ensure that banks thrive, not just survive, in this new world.
+The bank of the future will ensure that banks thrive, not just survive, in this new world.